 Read our in-depth GoPro Hero 8 Black review

-But if you're happy to mainly shoot in 2.7K or 1080p, the Hero 7 Black captures excellent quality video at frame-rates up to 120p, while offering the original versions of TimeWarp (for shooting hyperlapses) and HyperSmooth stabilization for smoothing out any judder.
-The other main difference from the Hero 8 Black is that this model lacks built-in mounting fingers, which means you'll need the included mounting frame to attach it to objects, but that's not a huge deal and in most other respects (battery life, ruggedness, waterproofing and 12MP SuperPhotos) it's a match for the Hero 8 Black.
+But if you're happy to mainly shoot in 2.7K or 1080p, we found that the Hero 7 Black captures excellent quality video at frame-rates up to 120p, while offering the original versions of TimeWarp (for shooting hyperlapses) and HyperSmooth stabilization for smoothing out any judder.
+The other main difference from recent GoPros is that this model lacks built-in mounting fingers, which means you'll need the included mounting frame to attach it to objects.
+But that's not a huge deal and in most other respects (battery life, ruggedness, waterproofing and 12MP SuperPhotos) this model is a match for the Hero 8 Black.

 Read our in-depth GoPro Hero 7 Black review

-In other ways, though, it's less successful: the image processing (at least on the 4K module) can't match the Hero 8 Black or Hero 9 Black, while the 1.3-inch touchscreen is too small for framing 16:9 footage.
+In other ways, though, it's less successful: we found that the image processing (at least on the 4K module) couldn't match the Hero 8 Black or Hero 9 Black, while the 1.3-inch touchscreen is too small for framing 16:9 footage.
 It’s worth remembering, though, that the dual-lens bundle costs less than the GoPro Max alone.
 For that, you get a modular approach that’s flexible and well-executed, delivering great 4K video and solid 360-degree footage.
 Provided software updates can iron out some of the processing issues, the Insta360 One R is well worth a look for those who want to tinker with both 360 video and standard action cam footage.

 Read our in-depth Insta360 One R review